simonmichael/hledger_site/download.md

   </tr>
 </table>

+Or, you can skip this step and just try building hledger.
+If it fails with a link error
+(eg: `/bin/ld.gold: error: cannot find -ltinfo`), please web-search the error message to find the right system package to install on your platform.
+And [let us know](/index.html#help), so we can update this list.

 ### 2. Build and install hledger

 <img style="position:relative; top:-1em; margin:0;" alt="installs" src="https://img.shields.io/badge/installs_hledger-1.17.1-brightgreen.svg" />

 Our [install script][hledger-install] is the easiest way to build hledger.
-It builds the current release, plus some [add-on commands].
-It requires only [bash]:
+It builds the current release plus some [add-on commands], and requires only [bash]:

 <!--
 <div class="builder">